 As a business analytics student, you’ll gain deep expertise in analytical methods, data management and statistics—as well as in-depth business experience making data-driven decisions to solve real-world challenges.

 Explore a blend of technical, business and professional development courses as you complete 33 total units.
-Classes begin each fall and you can choose if you want to complete the program in 10 or 16 months.
+Classes begin each summer and you can choose if you want to complete the program in 10 or 16 months.